groupoid/anders/intro/CANONICITY.md

 trustworthy programming languages and formal proofs.
 Rooted in HoTT, its principles extend to broader system design, shaping how we reason about and build computational frameworks.

+## Prolog

+I describe this process as the three states of cognitive viscosity—syntactic, propositional, and homotopical—each of which manifests across four levels of
+depth: category theory, Grothendieck yoga, cohomology, and supergeometry.

+Initially, within the framework of Martin-Löf Type Theory (MLTT), thinking is rigid and constrained, resembling reinforced concrete.
+As one progresses through the mandala (a metaphor for a structured path of thought or reasoning), the experience of fibrational "breathing" (the dynamic, flexible interaction of type structures) becomes apparent.
+This process involves immersion in identification spaces (equivalence classes of types or structures, where different representations are seen as equivalent).
+Over time, the calculus of types and structures emerges, not merely within these identifications but as an intrinsic feature of their structure.
+This reveals the presence of computationally intractable gaps—holes in thought that cannot be computed, referencing undecidable problems or phenomena that resist formalization or computation within the system.
+The laws of normalization (reducing complex terms to a simpler or canonical form) accelerate the complexity of patterns to such a degree that the system approaches a state of homotopical viscosity, where the reasoning becomes increasingly entangled and resistant to further simplification.

+Ultimately, the final mode of reasoning eliminates all homotopical equalities (removing redundancies between topologically equivalent structures) within the system of infinite universes of two distinct types (a reference to type hierarchies and universe polymorphism in type theory, where multiple "levels" of types exist).

+A being that has eliminated all isomorphisms up to homotopical canonicity (removing redundancies in the types and structures that preserve their topological or higher-order identity) within the system of infinite universes (infinite hierarchies of types) perceives reality as it truly is.
+This claim refers to the idea that, by resolving all equivalences and redundancies in mathematical systems, one may approach the ultimate, most refined understanding of the structures governing reality.
+"As it truly is" refers to the idea of a reality whose structure is perfectly captured by these refined, canonical mathematical models, unencumbered by the computational and cognitive limitations that typically obscure such understanding.